 Many pet adoption contracts require you to return the pet to the shelter if the adoption doesn’t work out.
-Shelters have a vested interest in every one of their animals, and these are the types of steps that they take to ensure those pets are placed in qualified homes.
+Shelters have a vested interest in every one of their animals, and these are the types of steps they take to ensure those pets are placed in qualified homes.

-Even if you feel a little sheepish carrying Spike back into the shelter, as long as your reason for returning him is reasonable, you’ll be welcome to adopt from that shelter again.
+Even if you feel a little hesitant about taking your dog back into the shelter, as long as your reason for returning them is reasonable, you’ll be welcome to adopt from that shelter again.

 How to Avoid Returning a Pet